 mf.
 The last complete configuration is marked out into four sections.
 The configuraration is not unmarked.
 The symbol directly preceding it is marked with x.
-The remainder is divided into two parts, of which the first is marked with v and the last with w.
-A colon is printed after the whole. $\rightarrow \mathfrak{sh}$ .
+The remainder the complete configuration is divided into two parts, of which the first is marked with v and the last with w.
+A colon is printed after the whole. $\rightarrow \mathfrak{sh}$.